The Fresh Prince of Bel-Air theme song

-"Yo Home to Bel-Air", informally known as "The Fresh Prince of Bel-Air theme", is a song performed by DJ Jazzy Jeff & The Fresh Prince.
-It is the theme song to the NBC sitcom The Fresh Prince of Bel-Air.
-Lyrics were composed by sitcom star Will Smith, performing under his stage name "The Fresh Prince", and the song was produced by Jeffrey Townes under his stage name "DJ Jazzy Jeff".
+"Yo Home to Bel-Air", alternately titled as "The Fresh Prince of Bel-Air (Theme)" or merely "The Fresh Prince of Bel-Air", is a song by DJ Jazzy Jeff & the Fresh Prince first heard in 1990 as the theme song to the NBC sitcom The Fresh Prince of Bel-Air.
+The lyrics were composed by rapper and sitcom star Will Smith, performing under his stage name the Fresh Prince, and the song was produced by Jeffrey Townes under his stage name DJ Jazzy Jeff.

-Townes brought up the idea of him and Smith making the theme song after learning the music for the series (composed and produced by Quincy Jones) were made and presented what would become the music for the theme song.
-Smith wrote the lyrics after reading up on the scripts from the pilot episode.
-Smith then presented the song to Jones and he immediately loved it and accepted it as the theme song.
+After series composer and producer Quincy Jones pitched an early version of the music, Townes suggested that he and Smith could produce the series' theme song.
+Smith wrote the lyrics after reading scripts from the pilot episode.

 The song was released as a single in the Netherlands and Spain by Jive Records in 1992, with "Parents Just Don't Understand" as its B-side, and it was re-released in 2016 by the record label Enjoy the Ride.
-It became a hit in these countries, peaking at number three in the Netherlands and number two in Spain, and it received a Silver sales certification in the United Kingdom in February 2018.
+It peaked at number three in the Netherlands and number two in Spain, and it received a Silver sales certification in the United Kingdom in February 2018.
 The song appeared on DJ Jazzy Jeff & The Fresh Prince's Greatest Hits album, along with a number of compilation albums.
+Unlike the version in the sitcom, it samples George Benson's "Give Me the Night".

 Theme

-Lyrically, the song is storytelling narrative, describing how its protagonist was "born and raised" in West Philadelphia, but after a violent encounter he was sent to live with family in Bel Air, Los Angeles.
+Lyrically, the song is storytelling narrative, describing how its protagonist was "born and raised" in West Philadelphia, but after a violent encounter during a streetball game, he was sent to live with family in Bel Air, Los Angeles.
 As one account maintains, the protagonist "raps about his mother sending him to live with his aunt and uncle because she was afraid that he would fall victim to [his] tough West Philadelphia neighborhood".
-It has thus been described as an example of the tendency of rappers to "present pathological perspectives of their own communities".
-The song further "explains how a boy from the ghetto would end up living in Bel-Air", and thereby "ushers in a fantasy" of an implausible scenario in which a poor person escapes to wealth.
+It has been described as an example of the tendency of rappers to "present pathological perspectives of their own communities".
+The song "explains how a boy from the ghetto would end up living in Bel-Air", and thereby "ushers in a fantasy" of an implausible scenario in which a poor person escapes to wealth.